Banner10/Phase_2_Project/README.md

 # Introduction

-This repository represends a linear regression model that can be used to predict the housing prices for King County, Washington.
+This repository represents a linear regression model that can be used to predict the housing prices for King County, Washington.
 A copy of the raw data can be found within this repository under the title of 'kc_house_data.csv'.
 The data contains over 21613 house sales from 2014 and 2015.
 The raw column information can be found below:

 ### Column Names and descriptions for Kings County Data Set
 * **id** - unique identified for a house